kubernetes/kubernetes/v1.0/docs/design/service_accounts.md

 but Kubernetes does not require this.

 Kubernetes also does not require that there be a distinction between human and Pod users.
-It will be possible to setup a cluster where Alice the human talks to the kubernetes API as username `alice` and starts pods that also talk to the API as user `alice` and write files to NFS as user `alice`.
+It will be possible to setup a cluster where Alice the human talks to the Kubernetes API as username `alice` and starts pods that also talk to the API as user `alice` and write files to NFS as user `alice`.
 But, this is not recommended.

 Instead, it is recommended that Pods and Humans have distinct identities, and reference implementations will